ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 If you'd like some background on programming for parallelised CPUs then the Economist has a nice overview article entitled "Parallel Bars" (June 2nd 2011): http://www.economist.com/node/18750706.
 It doesn't mention CUDA and OpenCL but the comment thread has some useful discussion.
 GvR gets a name-check in the article.

+I'll also give myself a quick plug - I run an Artificial Intelligence consultancy (http://MorConsulting.com) and rather enjoy training with Python.

+**IAN_TODO link to the benchmarks I showed in the tutorial that compare these Python tools with C, Scala, Java etc versions of a number of CPU-bound benchmarks**

 Changelog
 ---------